Mayer-E-Concept/ElecTriX-Revit-App/README.md

 - **Secondary tag** — optional text annotation (a, b, c…) placed independently near each element
 - Tag orientation auto-detected from element facing direction (horizontal / vertical)
 - Smart tag alignment: tag head positioned relative to element bounding box after placement
-- **Circuit Stats tab** — grouped by Building → Apartment → Circuit; sub-circuits listed under parent; **Clear** button on each row wipes circuit parameters from all elements in that circuit; Sock./Lamp/Sw./Total columns use fixed-width columns end to end (header and rows previously used different column-sizing rules and could drift out of alignment — see Key architecture notes)
+- **Circuit Stats tab** — grouped by Building → Apartment → Circuit; sub-circuits listed under parent.
+Per-row checkboxes plus a header select-all and a **Clear Selected (N)** button clear any number of circuits in one scan + one transaction (previously each row's Clear did its own full model scan and its own confirmation dialog, so clearing several circuits meant repeating that in full each time); the per-row **Clear** button still exists for a quick one-off.
+Sock./Lamp/Sw./Total columns use fixed-width columns end to end (header and rows previously used different column-sizing rules and could drift out of alignment — see Key architecture notes)
+- A parent circuit's counts previously included every sub-circuit's elements too (e.g. tagging 3 switches to `2F2_1` also silently counted them under `2F2`) — the parent row (and its expandable element-ID list) is now scoped to elements with the exact base label only; sub-circuits already had their own correct counts
+- Switch classification was missing `OST_LightingDevices` (-2008087) entirely, so switch families using that category (confirmed live against this project's own `_E_CAx Wechselschalter` family) fell through into the socket count — fixed
+- **Duplicate-apartment detection** — copying an already-tagged apartment (Copy/Paste, Paste Aligned, Mirror, Array, or placing a Group containing them) is detected automatically: brand-new element IDs that already carry `CAx_Building`/`CAx_Apartment` values only happen this way, never from a fresh placement.
+A prompt offers a new House/Apartment for the duplicate so it shows as its own group in Stats instead of merging into the original's counts, and places fresh circuit tags for the copy in the active view in the same step — since Revit tags are view-specific and don't travel with Copy/Paste across levels, only the host elements and their parameters do
 - Auto-refresh stats on document change (DocumentChanged event)
 - Reports plainly when the tag family isn't loaded or a shared parameter isn't bound to a category, instead of reporting "Done" as if it fully succeeded
 - **Settings tab** — tag placement (X offset, Y offset, Stack gap); full secondary label style matching Revit's TextNoteType parameters (Color with native Revit color picker, Line Weight, Background, Show Border, Leader/Border Offset, Leader Arrowhead, Font, Size, Tab Size, Width Factor, Bold, Italic, Underline); saved to `%APPDATA%\METools\circuit-tagger.json`